 You may be surprised to learn that there are several things to consider before ending up in traffic court, paying a big fine, logging up points and higher insurance premiums.
 What are your chances of getting a reduced fine or a complete dismissal?

 Can you get rid of a traffic ticket once it’s been issued?
-Just like you would call a plumber to fix a leaky pipe, you can call a local traffic school and enlist someone to find any leaks in your case.
+Just like you would call a web design company to help you build a website, you can call a local traffic school and enlist someone to help your case.
 I would advise skipping the expensive lawyer if this is a first offense, and have an experienced educator look over the ticket details for a fraction of the cost.
 There are several things to look for when on the receiving end of a traffic violation.

 Paperwork can sometimes be the bane of our existence, but it can also be exactly what saves your case in court.
 When the ticketing officer writes a ticket look closely at the date, time of day, and other pertinent information recorded on the ticket.
 If any of those facts are skipped or entered inaccurately, you have an automatic dismissal.
 Cops make mistakes, too.
 It may not happen often, but it only takes one screw-up to tilt the scales of justice in your favor.